CVEScan/cvescan/CONTRIBUTING.md

 ### Debugging

 The project is set up to work really well with [Visual Studio Code](https://code.visualstudio.com).
-Once you open the ```bomber``` folder in Visual Studio Code, go ahead and use the debugger to run any one of the pre-set configurations.
+Once you open the ```cvescan``` folder in Visual Studio Code, go ahead and use the debugger to run any one of the pre-set configurations.
 They are all hooked into the test SBOM's that come with the source code.

 ### Building